price-jmp/credit-risk-classification/Credit_Risk/Analysis_Report.md

 ## Overview of the Analysis

-This dataset had 77536 rows and 8 columns of all nurmeric data on the status/health of loans (healthy vs high-risk).
+This dataset had 77536 rows and 8 columns of all numeric data on the status/health of loans (healthy vs high-risk).
 The independent variables included: loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks and total debt.
 The target data, or dependent variable, in this set was the loan status.
-In this assignment, the model used the variable data to try and accurately predict the loan status.
+In this assignment, a Logistic Regression model was used to try and accurately predict the loan status.

 ![alt text](image.png)

-The data in this set were inbalanced.
+The data in this set were imbalanced.
 Of the 77,536 rows, 97% were healthy loans and 3% were high-risk.
 Although logistic regression doesn't use distance calculations, a scaler was applied to manage the distance in feature ranges so that features contribute more evenly to the model.

 Pre-Scaled: